-IgG Food Intolerance Testing is scientifically validated and helps to identify which proteins of certain foods are causing an unwanted inflammatory response in the body.
+IgG Food Intolerance Testing may help to identify which proteins of certain foods are causing an unwanted inflammatory response in the body.

 What are the symptoms of food intolerances?

 There are a variety of symptoms which may indicate food intolerances: